computerguided/XsensDOTserver/README.md

 It uses Node.js in combination with Noble (https://github.com/abandonware/noble).

-To install the software, use "npm install".
+To install the software, clone it or download it to a folder and use "npm install" in that folder.

 Please configure your OS as described on the Noble page ((https://github.com/abandonware/noble).